The Good Shepherd Speech — Modern Paraphrase | nocap.bible

 "These aren't the words of someone with a Demon.
 Can a Demon open the eyes of the blind?"

 Fair point.
-The evidence was right there.
-Jesus had just healed a man who had been blind since birth, and some people were still trying to write Him off as crazy or possessed.
+The evidence was right there. had just healed a man who had been blind since birth, and some people were still trying to write Him off as crazy or possessed.
 But others couldn't ignore what they'd seen with their own eyes.
-The Miracles kept making the accusations look ridiculous. 💯
+The kept making the accusations look ridiculous. 💯

 "Tell Us Plainly" ❄️

 Fast forward to winter.
-The Feast of Dedication was happening in — that's Hanukkah, the festival celebrating when the was rededicated after being desecrated.
+The of Dedication was happening in — that's Hanukkah, the festival celebrating when the was rededicated after being desecrated.

 "How long are you going to keep us guessing?
 If you're the Messiah, just say it straight."